Levelling-up policy of the Conservative government: Reception of the white paper

 The white paper has been scrutinised by former Shadow Secretary of State for Levelling Up, Housing and Communities Lisa Nandy, Metro Mayor of the Liverpool City Region Steve Rotheram, The Times and the Institute for Fiscal Studies.
 Trades Union Congress general secretary Frances O'Grady said that the white paper "fails to provide a serious plan for decent jobs".
 Fraser Myers in Spiked wrote that the white paper doesn't "come close to mobilising the resources needed" to level up.

 The white paper was also criticised for recycling previous policy announcements.
 Bristol North West MP Darren Jones, who was the then Chair of the House of Commons Business, Energy and Industrial Strategy Committee commented that 8 out of the 12 Missions in the White Paper had been "rehashed" from the National Industrial Strategy, with the only new targets being for improving school performance, cutting crime and to "restore local pride".
 Journalists at The Independent discovered that parts of the document had been plagiarised from Wikipedia articles on Constantinople and the list of largest cities throughout history.

 Other groups were more supportive in their response to the White Paper.
 Many local authorities, LEP Boards and other local institutions welcomed the White Paper confirming investments in their region.
 Various groups in the private pensions sector welcomed the White Paper's commitment to direct more money from Local Government Pension Scheme pots to support investment in local areas.
 The Railway Industry Association, the Social Market Foundation and TechUK welcomed the White Paper's investment commitments in railway infrastructure, skills and R&D, respectively.
 The Catholic Union of Great Britain welcomed the White Paper's recognition of the role of faith groups in delivering on the Levelling Up agenda.

 Labour Party

 The Leader of the Labour Party Sir Keir Starmer said in October 2022 that a future Labour government would "pick up the challenge of levelling up", but that his party believed only they would be able to deliver it, calling Boris Johnson's plan to deliver levelling up "an empty slogan".

 In April 2024, Labour announced that it would scrap the slogan in government.
 After Labour's landslide victory in the 2024 general election in July 2024, it was announced that the Department for Levelling Up, Housing and Communities would revert to its pre-Johnson era name of the Ministry of Housing, Communities and Local Government.

+In October 2025, research by the Independent Commission on Neighbourhoods found that Keir Starmer’s government "invested £2bn more" on levelling up-style initiatives than Johnson did in his first year, with £4.5bn allocated to regional investment programmes in Labour’s first year, compared with £2.5bn spent in the equivalent period under Johnson.

+In February 2026, Starmer launched the government's new "Pride In Place" policy, which officially replaced all outstanding levelling up funding and initiatives.